Reciprocating Saw VS Jigsaw

 They can both cut through a selection of materials and offer alternative blades for different projects, but the reciprocating saw can always cut through thicker and tougher materials.
 The reciprocating saw is used as a handheld tool, while the jigsaw requires a level surface to operate.

-Our experts do not recommend the type of saw like a jigsaw to be used for flush cuts, just like we wouldn’t recommend reciprocating saws for precision cutting.
+I do not recommend the type of saw like a jigsaw to be used for flush cuts, just like I wouldn’t recommend reciprocating saws for precision cutting.
 Instead of angling the material to suit the position of a saw like the jigsaw, reciprocating saws allow you to angle the saw to suit the cuts because of the handheld design.
 This greatly increases the versatility and convenience of using reciprocating saw compared to a jigsaw.

 how to use recip saw

-Like the jigsaw, reciprocating saw is so lightweight compared to other full-sized saws or circular saws, but the reciprocating saws have a bit of an edge as it’s usually a few pounds lighter.
+Like the jigsaw, reciprocating saw is so lightweight, like the Dewalt DCS369B model, compared to other full-sized saws or circular saws, but the reciprocating saws have a bit of an edge as it’s usually a few pounds lighter.
 Don’t underestimate the significance of a few pounds, because that’s all it takes to guarantee a longer operation.

 The differences between jigsaws vs reciprocating saws go further than what’s on the surface and what’s underneath.
 The discrepancies also extend to the pricing of both products.
 Like most other saws, many factors contribute to the final pricing, as well the warranty [1].
 Considerations such as quality of materials, versatility and extra features will affect the price, so you are looking at a wide range in this aspect.